 Peter can barely reach his wrench from where he’s standing, bent over the car motor.
 He puts both hands on the car’s frame to take the pressure off his back and tries to stand up straight.
 The pain shoots through him.
 “This can’t go on anymore,” he thinks.
 Even though he has good days, the bad ones are getting worse.
 He can’t keep making a living this way, but he still has bills to pay.

 Peter’s injury is interfering with his work and his quality of life.
 He does not want to stop working.
 But he can’t imagine what else he can do with his training in small motor and engine repair.

 Peter looks at social trends.
 Baby boomers are growing older, and people are living longer.
 The sale of motorized wheelchairs and scooters is booming—and these vehicles need repairs when they break down.
 Because they are smaller than a regular car, Peter may be able to work on them in a more comfortable position.
 He could even consider starting his own business and making onsite calls.

 - Stay in his current job

 - Find or create work that can accommodate his injury

 Peter decides on the third option—to keep working, in a way that better fits his needs.

-Emily has a great skill set with her degree in wildlife biology, but her department has reorganized since she went on maternity leave.
-Now it relies on temporary or contract work.
+Emily has a great skill set with her degree in wildlife biology, but since going on maternity leave, her department has moved to temporary or contract work.

-But Emily has noticed a new trend: individual companies are paying more attention to how their activities affect the environment.
+Emily has noticed a new trend.
+Individual companies are paying more attention to how their activities affect the environment.
 She knows she may not find a permanent job with a single company.
 But she might be able to find several of these businesses and act as their environmental consultant.
 In the beginning, with only a few clients, she could even work from home.
 This would allow her to be around when her children come home from school.